MEDICAL MALPRACTICE LAW

 How do I know if I have a case?

-The first thing you should do is call a qualified attorney who has extensive experience in handling medical malpractice cases.
-That attorney can usually tell you whether or not you have a potential case merely by discussing it with you during a brief telephone conversation, free of charge.
-If you wish to discuss your potential case with us, please contact us at 1-845-345-8542.
+The first thing you should do is call us; we have extensive experience handling medical malpractice cases.
+We can tell you whether or not you have a potential case merely by discussing it with you during a brief telephone conversation, free of charge.

 How badly do I have to be injured before you will take my case?

-At the law firm of Goldstein & Goldstein, Esqs., we generally limit our medical malpractice cases to those in which the individual has suffered permanent and serious injury as a result of the malpractice.
+At Goldstein & Goldstein, LLLP, we generally limit our medical malpractice cases to those in which the individual has suffered permanent and serious injury as a result of the malpractice.
 If the problem has resolved itself or if the injury is minor, even though it was as a result of malpractice, we generally do not take the case.
-However, if you are not sure or have any questions, please feel free to call us at 1-845-345-8542.
+However, if you are not sure or have any questions, please feel free to call us.

 How are damages determined?

 If your case goes to trial, damages are determined by either a judge or a jury.
 The judge or jury at your trial will listen to testimony from you as to how the injury has affected your life, and will listen to testimony from your treating doctor, as to how this injury has affected you physically and how it may affect you in the future.